The 1970s

 • New Zealander Blair Peach was killed during a clash between police and protesters at an anti-fascism rally in Southall, London.

-• The mutilated body of Marty Johnstone, the New Zealander regarded as the head of the ‘Mr Asia’ drug syndicate, was found in a flooded disused quarry in Lancashire.
+• The mutilated body of Marty Johnstone, the New Zealander regarded as head of the ‘Mr Asia’ drug syndicate, was found in a flooded disused quarry in Lancashire.
 His killing had been ordered by fellow Kiwi Terry Clark.

 • Politicians and staff finally moved into the Beehive, two years after the Queen had officially opened the new Executive Wing.